powerfulseal/powerfulseal/docs/policies/master-node.md

         url: "http://load-balancer.example.com"
       # we can allow some retries, if needed
       retries: 3
+      # we can also make more requests to make sure we hit all instances
+      count: 100

   # restart the node which are down
   - nodeAction: